 Check out our videos on Flickr or YouTube!

+We are located in the Raleigh, NC area.
 We incorporated in April of this year, received our Letter of Determination as a 501(c)(3) non-profit on July 25, and already we are at FULL capacity!
 We currently have FORTY rescued birds in our care.

 We took in three birds locally: Ariel, a Fischer's Lovebird, Rasa, a Double-Yellow-Headed Amazon, and Jack, a Mitred Conure.
 Ariel is sweet but very shy.
 Rasa was a former breeder bird who had been dumped on the woman who brought him in by a breeder who didn't want him because he killed one mate and seriously injured another.
 He had been attacking his owner and was in danger of being euthanized.
 Jack has special needs.
 He is completely blind in one eye.
 During his vet examination it was discovered that Jack had at some time in the past suffered extreme trauma.
 His right eyeball was ruptured and his right leg was shattered in several places and allowed to heal without proper care.
 The vet said this is consistent with either being hit or thrown against something.
 Now his good eye is developing a cataract and he will be completely blind soon.
 Despite all he has been through he is an incredibly sweet and gentle little bird who love shoulder rides.

 On August 1, we rescued twenty four parakeets were part of a neglect/hoarding case and were reportedly flying free in a small house along with two cockatiels and a finch.
 According to animal control, there was an inch of bird feces over all the floors.
 A hazardous materials (haz-mat) contractor and officers from animal control spent four days catching the birds.
 Some birds were nesting within the walls in holes they'd tunneled through the drywall.